 We can now easily see the genius of the famous weapon designed by Barnes Wallis, but at the time he had some convincing to do.
 It’s fair to say that not all RAF top brass were immediately convinced by the idea of a bomb that could bounce on water!
 In fact Sir Arthur “Bomber” Harris first described the very idea as “tripe”, saying that there was “not the smallest chance of it working”.

 It is thought that Wallis got the actual idea for the Bouncing Bomb from reports of cannonballs doing this in the 16th and 17th centuries, when it was said that Admiral Nelson used the trick to smash open the hulls of enemy boats.
 But could it possibly work on a much larger scale, centuries later?
-Trials took place on Derwent Water (below) with hopes of a breakthrough; in more ways than one!
+Trials took place on Derwent Water (left) with hopes of a breakthrough; in more ways than one!